ChrisJohnsen/tmux-MacOSX-pasteboard/README.md

 * Using the Mac OS X programs *pbpaste* and *pbcopy* under *tmux* does not work.
   Other services and unpatched builds of *screen* are also affected.
-  **Note:** Under Yosemite (and later) pasteboard access seems to work fine without the program from this repository.

 * Certain undocumented, private API functions can fix the problem.